Posted in Drunk Driving Charges on September 19, 2016

 While the technology offers a promising approach for marijuana testing, standards for defining illegal usage levels may be vague.
 State lawmakers may be pressed to establish clear levels to address the impact of the increasing legal access to marijuana in other states.
 Those using the substance for medical purposes could be particularly affected in situations involving blood testing.

 In a hypothetical scenario, an individual using marijuana for medical purposes could experience an adverse health situation while driving, which could incorrectly be attributed to substance use rather than an underlying medical condition.
-A lawyer might be helpful in such a situation, providing medical evidence to corroborate a client’s explanation of health problems.
+A Glendale DUI drugs attorney might be helpful in such a situation, providing medical evidence to corroborate a client’s explanation of health problems.

 Source: FindLaw, “Arizona Marijuana Laws“, accessed on Sept.
 18, 2016